CSCfi/machine-learning-scripts/slurm/README.md

 	module purge
 	module load python-env/3.5.3-ml

-See [Mlpython](https://research.csc.fi/-/mlpython) for more information on the machine learning modules for Python.
+See [Mlpython](https://research.csc.fi/-/mlpython) for more information on the machine learning modules available for Python in Taito-GPU.

 ## Running the scripts